rundev97/React-YoutubeVideoPlayer/README.md

-A Simple youtube App with React JS, JSX, HTML, CSS and Google Youtube Api.
+A Simple youtube App with React JS and youtube Api.